yzhlinscau/AAfun/README.md

 # AAfun manual
 ASReml-R Added functions

 ##### Attension: The version AAfun on github is very old and might not install online.
-AAfun4 works for ASReml-R V3 or V4.1, anyone can download the new one for windows system from website https://share.weiyun.com/5UhMyII.
 Please note that I do not pay the fee for ASreml any more, therefore AAfun package will not be updated anymore.

 ## About AAfun